Phoneography Challenge: I Choose to Bloom

 This post is an entry to the Phoneography and Non-SLR Digital Devices Photo Challenge by Lens and Pens by Sally.
 This week’s theme is Macro.
 Photos taken using an iPhone 6.

-10 thoughts on “Phoneography Challenge: I Choose to Bloom
+10 responses to “Phoneography Challenge: I Choose to Bloom”

 janet